isabella232/katacoda-1/helm-101/intro-helm/step4.md

 We can test that our mongo deployment is running by selecting one of our `replica-set` pods (e.g. `vocal-lightningbug-mongodb-replicaset-0` in our case) and get it's IP address by running `kubectl get pods -o wide`{{execute}}.

-Then we can run the following command to test it is working
+By default mongodb runs on port `27017`.
+We can run the following command to test it is working.

 `curl <NODE-IP>:27017` (in our case `curl 172.18.0.8:27017`).